feliciaL3/LFPC_LABS/Reports/Report5.md

             raise Exception("Expected identifier")
 ```

-This code handles the parsing of an assignment statement, including the identifier, assignment operator, and the expression on the right side of the assignment operator.
+This code handles the parsing of an assignment , including the identifier, assignment operator, and the expression on the right side of the assignment operator.
 It constructs the corresponding nodes in the ```AST```, ensuring the correct structure and hierarchy of the ```AST``` nodes.

 ### Parse Statement